freenas/freenas-docs/userguide/directoryservice.rst

 A default Kerberos realm is created for the local system in %brand%.
 :menuselection:`Directory Service --> Kerberos Realms`
 can be used to view and add Kerberos realms.
-If the network contains a KDC, click :guilabel:`Add Kerberos Realm` to add the Kerberos realm.
+If the network contains a KDC, click :guilabel:`Add Kerberos Realm` to add the realm.
 This configuration screen is shown in
 :numref:`Figure %s <ker_realm_fig>`.